Compliance Is for the Naive

 Where It Breaks Down

-The ideology has now taken on a life of its own, and the people paying the price — ordinary Iranians — have almost entirely lost faith in the system.
+The ideology has now taken on a life of its own, and the people paying the price — ordinary Iranians — have largely lost faith in the system.
 The 2022 Woman Life Freedom protests showed how hollow the legitimacy has become.
-Surveys suggest 81% of Iranians reject the Islamic Republic.
+GAMAAN — a Netherlands-based research group that uses online sampling to reach populations inside Iran — has conducted successive surveys: a 2022 survey found 81% of respondents reject the Islamic Republic; a larger 2024 follow-up (77,216 respondents) found 70% oppose its continuation, 89% support democracy, and Khamenei polled at 9% approval.
+The methodology has limitations (online, potentially diaspora-weighted), but the direction is consistent across both surveys and across other indicators of public sentiment.

 So it's less "irrational hate" and more: rational self-preservation wrapped in ideology that's now eating itself.